Wirecard ex-boss on trial for fraud in scandal that rocked Germany | Business

 The fraud let Wirecard managers siphon money out of the company with no proper checks and balances.
 "With this agreement, the gang members laid the foundation for the crimes of false representation, market manipulation, commercial gang fraud and breach of trust that were devised, planned and carried out in the years that followed, at least between the end of 2015 and mid-2020," Buehring said.

+Buehring also said the accused became sloppy when falsifying their accounts, citing an instance of a document showing the month of November as wrongly having 31 days.
+An Austrian who was born in Vienna, Braun answered questions to confirm his identity.
 As prosecutors began reading out the indictment, Braun repeatedly stroked his chin or rested his chin on his hands.
-EVIDENCE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)